pknjohns/startup/README.md

 [x] - done - 20% JavaScript support for future WebSocket.
 This is shows in how the application dynamically saves a user's committed date and displays it in the table in the local dating history page.

 [x] - done - 40% JavaScript support for your application's interaction logic.
 All buttons function as desired.

+## Startup Service Deliverable

+[x] - done - Prerequisite: Simon Service deployed to your production environment

+[x] - done - Prerequisite: A link to your GitHub startup repository prominently displayed on your application's home page

+[x] - done - Prerequisite: Notes in your startup Git repository README.md file

+[x] - done - Prerequisite: At least 10 git commits made throughout the assignment period

+[x] -  - 40% Create an HTTP service using Node.js and Express

+[x] -  - 10% Frontend served up using Express static middleware

+[x] -  - 10% Your frontend calls third party service endpoints

+[x] -  - 20% Your backend provides service endpoints

+[x] -  - 20% Your frontend calls your service endpoints